Monday

 a step up from the basic JrF contact microphone - features:

-. high spec, low noise, flexible specially designed cable as used by film sound crews all over the world.
+. high spec, low noise, flexible specially designed cable.

-. large diameter element providing, in conjunction with the JrF exclusive 'acoustic-transfer' coating, an even stronger signal.
+. large diameter element providing, in conjunction with the JrF exclusive 'acoustic-transfer' coating, an even better signal and frequency response.

-. strengthened top of element for increased placement & handling durability.
+. strengthened top of element for increased placement and handling durability.

 . available as single mono contact microphone or in stereo pairs.